At Home Dental Hygiene Aids Sunnyvale, CA

 Over-the-counter dental instruments are fraught with danger.
 These include scaling devices and picks.
 Use of the products, even when following the instructions, can put your teeth and the soft tissue of your mouth at risk of tearing, bruising and other injury.
 You also may accidentally chip a tooth.

 It is best to consult Sunnyvale Dental Care office instead of trying to do a repair job yourself.

 How to Choose the Best Toothbrush

 Never before has there been such a dizzying array of toothbrushes on the market.
 Consumers are inundated with new designs, materials, attachments, and colors.

-Sunnyvale dentist Dr. Antonious says, “Whatever toothbrush design you choose, the most important thing is that you use the toothbrush-at least two or three times a day.”
+Sunnyvale dentist Dr. Gupta says, “Whatever toothbrush design you choose, the most important thing is that you use the toothbrush-at least three times a day.”
 Toothbrushes accomplish one major purpose: removing plaque.
 A good quality toothbrush with well-made bristles will accomplish that.